- Financial Aid

 Prepare for the GED® tests

 Prepare for the GED® tests with the help of our instructors.
 Our classroom instruction is based on best practices in adult education, and we target our lessons to help students develop the skills and knowledge they will need to pass a high school equivalency exam.
-Don't worry if you have been out of school for a long time.
+It's okay if you have been out of school for a long time.
 We work with students at all levels in reading, writing, mathematics, social studies, and language arts.

 Step 1: Sign Up for an Orientation/Registration Session